-When Your Dependencies Ship More Than You Bargained For
+When Dependencies Ship More Than We Bargained For

-A practical look at supply chain attacks through npm packages and what you can actually do about it
+A practical look at supply chain attacks through npm packages and what we can do about it

-Typosquatting — publishing lodsah hoping someone fat-fingers lodash.
-It works more often than you'd expect.
+Typosquatting — publishing lodsah hoping someone mistyped lodash.
+It works more often than expected.

-Maintainer account takeover — compromise one npm account and you can push a new version of a legitimate package.
-Every downstream consumer pulls it automatically if they're using loose version ranges.
+Maintainer account takeover — compromise one npm account and push a new version of a legitimate package.
+Downstream consumers pull it automatically if they use loose version ranges.

-Dependency confusion — if a company uses private packages with names that don't exist on the public registry, an attacker publishes a package with that exact name publicly.
-Many build systems will prefer the public version.
+Dependency confusion — if a company uses private packages with names that do not exist on the public registry, an attacker publishes a package with that exact name publicly.
+Many build systems prefer the public version.

 Post-install scripts — the postinstall hook in package.json runs arbitrary code the moment a package is installed.
-Not when you import it.
-When you install it.
+Not when we import it — when we install it.

 {